FrontMatter/web-documentation-nextjs/content/docs/content-types.md

 ##### Block field

-The `block` field type allows you to define a group of fields which can be used to create an list of data.
+The `block` field type allows you to define a group of fields which can be used to create a list of data.

 ![Block field type rendering](/assets/block-field-type.png)